todd1terry1/Budget-Tracker/README.md

 # Budget-Tracker

 ## Description
-Weather-Dashboard is a dashboard that will run in the browser and feature dynamically updated HTML and CSS.
-It uses the OpenWeather One Call API to retrieve weather data for cities across the nation.
+Budget Tracker is a progressive web application that allows users to add expenses and deposits to their budget with or without an internet connection.

 # Technologies Utilized
 * HTML
 * CSS
+* JavaScript
-* JavaScript/jQuery
+* IndexedDB/NoSQL
-* BootStrap
+*

 ![Todd's weather dashboard](assets/images/pwa.png)